nyutiz/SelfONTerminal/README.md

 ## Ideas

-Add multiple database
+- Add multiple database

--- can be configured with a .config file
+- Can be configured with a .config/.conf file

---- database for password manager, for task manager
+ database for password manager, for task manager

---- connected to the browser with an extension which save password
+ (connected to the browser with an extension which save password)

---- encryption for password
+ encryption for password

+ backup for data deletion

----- Add more customization to the database like for the separator
+- Add more customization to the database like for the separator

------ Be less Beautiful
+- Be less Beautiful